abitravers1989/rps-challenge/README.md

 -------

 The first page will ask for the players names.
-The first name must be populated (or is given as a default 'marketeer').
+You can either fill in your first name or leave it as the given default, 'marketeer'.
 The second player is the computer.

-Player one is then asked to choice between three options.
+You, as player one, will then be able to choice between three options by pressing the rock paper or scissors button.
+In order to avoid the bitter disappointment which will then follow, please navigate to the bad news section of this readme...